 Safety belt: Reminds you to fasten your safety belt.
-A chime will also sound to remind you to fasten your safety belt.
+A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
+Refer to the Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder® chime feature.